TracingWithPrivacy/paper/pp-contact-tracer.md

 1. User A registers with the app.
 This generates a number of contact addresses that are *blind*, *unlinkable* and *untraceable* (see below).
 The contact addresses are stored on the backend.
-    Additionally ephemeral public keys are used
-    to request contact addresses from other users.
-A contact address of A will be denoted K~A~ and an ephemeral address used by A to request contact addresses of other users will be denoted K~Ae~.
+    A contact address of A will be denoted with K.

 2. User A now waits for a request by another user B to send one of his contact addresses.